Azet discography

-German-Albanian rapper Azet has released two studio album, one collaborative album, two extended plays and forty-two singles including seven singles as a featured artist.
+German rapper Azet has released two studio albums, two collaborative albums, two extended plays and forty-two singles including seven singles as a featured artist.

 Azet premiered his first studio album Fast Life in 2018 and debuted the charts at number one in Germany, Austria and Switzerland which also spawned five singles such as "Gjynah", "9 Milly", "Ketten Cartier", "Kriminell" and notably "Qa Bone" which was certified gold in the German-speaking Europe.

 He achieved similar success in 2019 with the subsequent collaborative album Super Plus with Zuna which topped the charts at number one in Germany, Austria and number two in Switzerland.
 The album spawned four singles such as "Skam koh", "Lelele", "Wenn die Sonne untergeht", "Hallo Hallo" and "Fragen" all of them entering the charts in all three countries.